Harshit28j/Harshit28j/README.md

 Here are some of the programs I have created:
 - **[H_writes]([Project on GitHub](https://github.com/Harshit28j/Hwrites))**: A program that can mimic your handwriting
-- **[Password generator]: A program that can generate possible password combinations based on your guesses and assumptions
+- **[Password generator]**: A program that can generate possible password combinations based on your guesses and assumptions
+- **[Logo design]([Link on drive](https://bit.ly/3ImBNR3))**: Created logo using Photoshop for UIA hackathon

 ## Things I have learned so far

-- 🐍 Proficient in Python and Python Django, Automation
+- 🐍 Python and Python Django, Automation
-- 🗄️ Experienced with MySQL and phpMyAdmin
+- 🗄️ MySQL and phpMyAdmin
-- ☕ Proficient in Java
+- ☕ Java
-- 📃 Knowledgeable in HTML, CSS, C, and basics of JavaScript
+- 📃 HTML, CSS, C, and basics of JavaScript
-- 💻 Skilled in Adobe Photoshop and Adobe Premiere Pro
+- 💻 Adobe Photoshop and Adobe Premiere Pro

 ## Contact Me

 Feel free to reach out to me if you have any questions or would like to collaborate on a project.
 I can be contacted via the following methods:

-- :email: Email: Harshitjain0562@gmail.com
+- :email: Email: Harshitwork0562@gmail.com
 - :video_camera: YouTube: [@harshit_ai]([YouTube channel](https://www.youtube.com/channel/UCCjdXFKa_bzIrlwjuZP39YA?sub_confirmation=1))
 - :bird: Twitter: [@harshit_py]([Twitter profile](https://twitter.com/harshit_py))
 <!-- - :necktie: LinkedIn: [Your LinkedIn Profile](Link to your LinkedIn profile) -->